tQsW/encrypted-ice-candidates/draft-ietf-mmusic-encrypted-ice-candidates.md

 ============

-The technique detailed in {{MdnsCandidate}} provides a method to share local IP address with other clients without exposing client private IP to applications.
+The technique detailed in {{MdnsCandidate}} provides a method to share local IP addresses with other clients without exposing client private IP to applications.
-The mDNS based out-of-band signal of IP addresses is constrained by the link-local nature of the mDNS messages, and this can lead to failure of mDNS name resolution, which further hinders direct peer-to-peer connections between clients.
-With the possibility of application-controlled signaling servers, STUN/TURN servers, and even the remote peer implementation, the locality of the mDNS technique was considered as part of the source of trust between peers to share local IPs.
+With the possibility of application-controlled signaling servers, STUN/TURN servers, and even the remote peer implementation, the locality of the out-of-band mDNS signaling can be considered as the source of trust between peers in general to share local IPs.
+However, link-local mDNS messages often fail to traverse subnets, and this can lead to failure of mDNS name resolution, which further hinders direct peer-to-peer connections between clients.

-to web applications maximizes the probability of successfully creating direct peer-to-peer connections between clients, but creates a significant surface for user fingerprinting. {{IPHandling}} recognizes this issue, but also admits that there is no current solution to this problem; implementations that choose to use Mode 3 to address the privacy concerns often suffer from failing or suboptimal connections in WebRTC applications.
-This is particularly an issue on unmanaged networks, typically homes or small offices, where NAT loopback may not be supported.

-This document proposes an overall solution to this problem by providing a mechanism for WebRTC implementations to register ephemeral mDNS {{RFC6762}}
-names for local private IP addresses, and then provide those names, rather than the IP addresses, in their ICE candidates.
-While this technique is intended to benefit WebRTC implementations in web browsers, by preventing collection of private IP addresses by arbitrary web pages, it can also be used by any endpoint that wants to avoid disclosing information about its local network to remote peers on other networks.
+This document proposes an complementary solution in managed networks to share local IP addresses without compromising the client privacy.
+Specifically, addresses are encrypted with pre-shared key (PSK) cipher suites, and encoded as hostnames with the ".encrypted" pseudo-top-level-domain (pseudo-TLD).

-WebRTC and WebRTC-compatible endpoints {{Overview}} that receive ICE candidates with mDNS names will resolve these names to IP addresses and perform ICE processing as usual.
-In the case where the endpoint is a web application, the WebRTC implementation will manage this resolution internally and will not disclose the actual IP addresses to the application.
+WebRTC and WebRTC-compatible endpoints {{Overview}} that receive ICE candidates with encrypted addresses will authenticate these hostnames in ciphertext, decrypt them to IP addresses, and perform ICE processing as usual.
+In the case where the endpoint is a web application, the WebRTC implementation will manage this process internally and will not disclose the IP addresses in plaintext to the application.

 Terminology
 ===========